 I never considered myself “political,” but this year something clicked

-Running for Village Trustee
+Running for office

 In mid-November of 2016, several people asked me if I had ever considered running for Village Trustee.
 I had been approached before and always laughed it off.
 I’m not well-known or wealthy.
 I don’t crave power.
 I’m not even particularly extroverted.
 I have always been perfectly content to simply be a good citizen.